“It’s great having a group or club that your child feels no stress about attending. This is a first.” - Brick Club Parent

 Accessing a Brick Club

-We’re building Play Included brick by brick, so as our community grows, we’ll be able to provide a directory of certified Brick Clubs and facilitators in your area.
+We’re building Play Included brick by brick, so as our community grows, we’ll be able to provide a directory of Brick Club facilitators in your area.
 In the meantime, the best way to access a Brick Club is to tell your child’s school, health or local community services all about the program and ask them to get in touch with us about getting them set up with training.

 Play Included C.I.C.: Our company name (formerly called Bricks for Autism C.I.C.)